Selfridges awarded the World's Best Sustainability Campaign by a Department Store at the Global Department Store Summit 2016

 We work as one to make positive change happen and we take our responsibilities as sustainability champions very seriously.
 There are many examples of our team members across our business volunteering their time and achieving some amazing results.

-Last year, our Project Ocean campaign focussed attention on plastic in our oceans.
+In 2016 our Project Ocean campaign focused attention on plastic in our oceans.
 To support the campaign 70 team members from Selfridges Oxford Street helped to clear plastics from shores of the River Thames.

-In 2014 we not only gained re-accreditation to The Carbon Trust for our work on energy saving and a reduction in our carbon footprint, we were also the first department store in the UK to be awarded The Carbon Trust Triple Standard Award.
+We were the first department store in the UK to be awarded the Carbon Trust Triple Standard Award and in 2016 we gained re-accreditation to The Carbon Trust for our work on energy saving and a reduction in our carbon footprint.
 With the support of all our people, we continue to work hard to reduce our energy and water usage and our levels of waste.

 WE SHOW RESPECT